Warboy1982/Saturn-Sync/README.md

 ## Use

-On Windows: Run the .exe from the release section, or run the batch file if you prefer to run it from the source.
+On Windows: Run the .exe, or the batch file if you prefer to run it from the source.

 On linux/macos: Run "python3 Saturn_Sync_Final.py".